Chutlhu/mirapie/README.md

 ## Notes
 -  Works only with Python3
--  A standalone Windows executable with the howdoi application _is not yet available_
 -  Conference paper about mirapie can be downloaded [here](https://hal.inria.fr/hal-01515971/file/gaussian-framework-interference.pdf)
 -  Special thanks to Antoine Liutkus and Thomas Praetzlich and Multispeech Team at INRIA GRAND EST.